stac-api-extensions/collection-search/README.md

 All functionality in *OGC API - Records - Part 1: Local Resource Catalogue* is only defined for the `GET` method (i.e. `GET /collections`).

 > [!NOTE]
-> STAC may add behavior for `POST /collections` in the future, but due to a potential conflict
+> STAC may add behavior for `POST /collections` or [`QUERY /collections`](https://httpwg.org/http-extensions/draft-ietf-httpbis-safe-method-w-body.html)
+> for more complex queries in the future.
+We'd prefer to use QUERY as POST would conflict with the Transaction Extension,
-> with the Transaction Extension, specific rules for content negotiation might be required.
+> where specific rules for content negotiation might be required.

 ## Versioning